zlab-pub/qca_spectral_scan/README.md

 # SoftSA

 An RF spectrum analyzer app for Android phones using only built-in hardware.
+The project is based on Qualcomm SoCs.
+Given Qualcomm's acquisition of Atheros, we think that their Wi-Fi modules share similarities with the Atheros [ath series](https://wireless.wiki.kernel.org/en/users/drivers/ath10k/spectral).
+This project has involved reverse engineering the QCA driver and has undergone a preliminary implementation to enable spectral scanning with Qualcomm-based smartphones.

 ## Requirements